 As a polyethylene producer, we understand that plastic end products bring important benefits to society - helping to improve living standards, hygiene and nutrition.
 But we also understand that we need to tackle the issue of plastic waste in the oceans and environment.
 Dealing with unmanaged plastic waste requires action and innovation and Shell Chemicals is responding in two main ways.

 - We are developing new technology to use plastic waste as an alternative feedstock to make our chemicals.
-We are making good progress towards our ambition to use 1 million tonnes of plastic waste every year in our facilities by 2025

 - We are a founding member of the Alliance to End Plastic Waste.
 This is a non-profit organization that seed-funds and incubates projects so that they can scale up for bigger investment and impact.